Sunghwan0112/WAVEGUIDE-SINE-MODULATION-DIPOLE-SIMULATION/README.md

 # Ansys Waveguide Modulation with Python Automation :computer:

 ## Description :page_with_curl:
-This GitHub repository contains the source code and documentation for an automated simulation project using Ansys Lumerical software through Python.
-The project focuses on optimizing waveguide structures for light propagation using various grating shapes like sine, triangle, square, and sawtooth.
-The key objective is to fine-tune the waveguide's acoustic wavelength and modulation characteristics to improve optical diffraction efficiency.
+This GitHub repository hosts the source code and accompanying documentation for an advanced simulation project that leverages Ansys Lumerical software and Python.
+The project is dedicated to optimizing waveguide structures for efficient light propagation, employing sine wave grating techniques.
+It encompasses two primary components: automated Ansys simulations for precise structural adjustments and Python-based Dipole simulations for validating theoretical models.
 ## Features :sparkles:
 - **Automated Structural Modifications**: Leverage the Ansys Lumerical Python API to automatically adjust waveguide dimensions to meet precise specifications.
 ![Alt text for your image](./images/structure.png)